 - Active Directory Integration Guide, if the Active Directory integration is enabled.

 To learn how to add multiple users at once, refer to Import Team Members or Connections.

 Users can be created as copy of another user, reducing the time to configure each user.
 Refer to Create New Users by Copying an Existing User.

-After users have been added, they will receive an email with instructions on how to activate their accounts (unless the Restrict Welcome Emails to Admin policy is enabled).
+After users have been added, they will receive an email with instructions on how to activate their accounts (unless the Suppress Welcome Emails policy is enabled).